-Yet no such solution has existed for B2B marketers, who were left to make the best out of what’s available to them — piecing together disparate data and analytics platforms to try to form a clear picture of their target audiences.
+Yet no such solution has existed for B2B marketers, who were left to make the best out of what’s available to them — piecing together disparate data and analytics platforms in a vain attempt to form a clear picture of their target audiences.

-According to the Martech Industry Council’s study, the average B2B marketing department uses 16 different technologies to manage its data.
+According to the Council’s study, the average B2B marketing department uses 16 different technologies to manage its data.
 Some larger, enterprise companies are using more than three times that.

 Aside from the absurd cost — in both money and work hours — required to manage so many tools, the net result is hardly worth the trouble.